ais-one/cookbook/docs/deployment/secrets.md

 ### Secret Managers

-- Hashicorp Vault [we use the docker version of this for our testing node-express on local machine]
+- Hashicorp Vault [we use the docker version of this for our testing recipe-node-express on local machine]
   - self hosted, docker
   - k8s, helm, sidecar
   - vault + mongoatlas